Books, Backpacks, and Barking…?

 How Wagly Can Help

-- Daycare is a wonderful way to burn off that excess energy and ensure they get plenty of attention throughout the day.
+- Pet daycare is a wonderful way to burn off that excess energy and ensure they get plenty of attention throughout the day.
 Our play coaches provide fun, structured activities every day!

 - For those pets who don’t enjoy the company of other dogs, we can schedule individual playtime, neighborhood walks, or even cuddle time to ensure they receive plenty of attention.

-- Pets who are anxious during boarding stays may benefit from medications to help keep them calm.
+- Animals who are anxious during pet boarding stays may benefit from medications to help keep them calm.
 Please schedule an appointment with your Wagly veterinarian if you think your pet may benefit from this.

 As the hustle and bustle of back-to-school preparations begin, don’t forget about your furry family members!
 A little bit of planning and preparation can ward off the back-to-school blues in pets, and keep everyone in your home happier.